lvnou/outlook_msg_export/README.md

 # Export MSG files from Outlook
 ## Purpose of this code
-Exporting E-Mails from Outlook to .msg-files is easily done by marking and then drap-and-dropping the E-Mails from the Outlook window to the Windows file explorer.
+Exporting E-Mails from Outlook to msg-files is easily done by marking and then drag-and-dropping the E-Mails from the Outlook window to the Windows file explorer.
 However, this has several disadvantages for a large number of E-Mails:
 - The process is very slow and no indication of the status is given.
 - If the subject names of E-Mails have characters in them that are not valid in file names, the procedure fails.
 - Sometimes, this will still fail unexpectedly.
+- The files are named by the E-Mail subject without a preceding date/time information, which complicates the overview.

 The macro contained in this repo exports all E-Mails from a defined Outlook folder in a stable manner.

 ## Using this code